- Manufacturing Services

 - About Us

 Contract manufacturing is a specialized form of outsourcing.
 One business contracts with another business, which manufactures a specialized component or product formulation for consumers, such as in the food or pharmaceutical industries.
-A large scale example of contract manufacturing occurs in the aviation industry, where companies such as GE, Pratt and Whitney, and Rolls Royce manufacture jet engines but rely on contract manufacturing agreements with different, smaller aviation companies.
+A large scale example of contract manufacturing occurs in the aviation industry, where companies such as GE, Pratt and Whitney, and Rolls Royce manufacture jet engines but rely on oem contract manufacturing agreements with different, smaller aviation companies.
 These companies then provide specialized parts and components for the jet engines.

-Within the medical device OEM industry, contract manufacturing offers businesses the ability to keep pace with the rapid technological advances in medical devices and bring new and needed products to market with greater efficiency, speed, and cost-effectiveness.
+Within the medical device OEM contract manufacturing industry, contract manufacturing offers businesses the ability to keep pace with the rapid technological advances in medical devices and bring new and needed products to market with greater efficiency, speed, and cost-effectiveness.

 The medical device OEM industry spans a vast array of products, from patient-operated devices that are basic and small enough to be hand-held, to large, complex, electronic consoles designed for use by physicians and health care practitioners within a hospital or office setting.